Chukwubuikexo/web-crawler/ReadMe.md

 ## E-commerce Car Listings Scraper

 ### Overview
-For this project, I selected [carsdirect.com](https://www.carsdirect.com) as the target e-commerce website for car listings and pricing information.
+Scrap e-commerce website for car listings and pricing information.

 ### Tools and Techniques
 - **Web Scraping Tool:** Selenium was chosen for its suitability in handling the HTML structure and DOM elements of the site.